heseltime/heseltime.github.io/pages/rDai.md

 (Cheng et al. (2016))

 > So far attention was based on the decoder having access to hidden states of the encoder.
 Cheng et al. (2016) introduced intra-attention or self-attention where an LSTM network has access to its own past cell states or hidden states.
-The idea is that all information about the previous states and inputs should be encoded in h(t).
+The idea is that all information about the previous states and inputs should be encoded in $$ h(t) $$.
 Therefore all relations between states should be induced, which is achieved by intra-attention or self-attention.
-Toward this end, Cheng et al. (2016) augment the LSTM architecture with a memory for the cell states c and the hidden states (LSTM outputs) h.
-The memory just stores all past cell state vectors c in a matrix C = (c(1), . . . , c(t − 1)) and all
-past hidden state vectors h in a matrix H(t − 1) = (h(1), . . . , h(t − 1)).
-Now the LSTM has
-direct access to its own past states, where the access mechanism is self-attention.
+Toward this end, Cheng et al. (2016) augment the LSTM architecture with a memory for the cell states c and the hidden states (LSTM outputs) $$ h $$.
+The memory just stores all past cell state vectors c in a matrix $$ C = \left(c(1), . . . , c(t − 1) \right) $$ and all past hidden state vectors $$ h $$ in a matrix $$ \boldsymbol{H}(t − 1) = \left(h(1), . . . , h(t − 1)\right) $$.
+Now the LSTM has direct access to its own past states, where the access mechanism is self-attention.

 ## Key-Value Attention and Transformers